 It’s simply a wondrous experience to follow the adventures of Dorothy on her way to the Emerald City.
 Since 1950 this film has been broadcast regularly on network TV, most often during the winter holiday season.
 According to the Library of Congress the Wizard of Oz is the most watched film ever made.
 In addition it won as many prestigious awards as were available.
-This film contains many of the same plot elements as fairy tales and super-heroes, but here they are played out in a highly entertaining and inspiring piece of cinema.
+This film contains many of the same plot elements as classic fairy tales but they are played out in midwestern American setting.

 The Wizard of Oz is almost 80 years old and the book upon which this film is based was published in 1900.
 A little known fact is that L. Frank Baum, the author of this children’s classic, was a member of the Theosophical Society.
 This organization based on occult research and the comparative study of religions.
 “Baum had a deep understanding of Theosophy and, consciously or not, created an allegory of Theosophic teachings when he wrote the Wizard of Oz.
 The entire story is an allegorical tale of the soul’s journey toward enlightenment.
 The same concept of The Yellow Brick Road, for example in Buddhism is referred to as the Golden Path is an integral concept in theosophical beliefs.”
 Even Helena Blavatsky, the founder of Theosophy, provided this spiritual reminder “There is no danger that dauntless courage cannot conquer, there is not trial that a spotless purity cannot pass through; there is no difficulty a strong intellect cannot surmount.”
 It’s up to each individual to be what it needs to be.

-Let’s see how the masterful casting of this great film reflects the spiritual identities of its four major characters: Dorothy, the Scarecrow, the Tin Man and the Lion.
-Using Dayology we will extract the qualities these actors drew from within themselves to give these performances.
+Let’s see how the masterful casting of this great film reflects the spiritual identities of its four major characters: Dorothy, the Scarecrow, the Tin Man and the Cowardly Lion.
+Using Dayology we will describe the qualities these actors drew from within themselves to give these performances.
 Keep in mind that it is these particular qualities of each actor that brought their role alive.

 #75 SAT GEM